Dubuque native, Hawkeyes basketball player Pemsl arrested

 A Dubuque native who plays for the Iowa Hawkeyes men’s basketball team has been arrested for the second time in six months.

-Cordell Pemsl, 22, a 6-foot-9 redshirt junior, was arrested today in Iowa City on a charge of driving with a revoked license.
+Cordell Pemsl, 22, a 6-foot-9 redshirt junior, was arrested on Monday in Iowa City on a charge of driving with a revoked license.
 Pemsl, who starred at Wahlert Catholic High School, previously was arrested in September on a charge of operating while intoxicated.

+Pemsl has been suspended for Iowa’s next game at Indiana on Thursday, the university announced.

-Court documents state that Pemsl was driving at about 1 a.m. today when a Johnson County Sheriff’s Department deputy pulled him over because of a broken taillight cover on his vehicle.
+Court documents state that Pemsl was driving at about 1 a.m. on Monday when a Johnson County Sheriff’s Department deputy pulled him over because of a broken taillight cover on his vehicle.
 Pemsl presented the deputy with an Iowa identification card and said he did not have a driver’s license.

 A check of law enforcement records indicated that Pemsl’s driving license had been revoked because of his September arrest and wouldn’t be reinstated until March 28.